-These settings specify the installation of Python 3.9.1, which is used by the IBM SPSS Statistics - Integration Plug-in for Python when you are running Python from SPSS Statistics.
-By default, the Python distribution 3.9.1 that is installed with SPSS Statistics (as part of IBM SPSS Statistics - Essentials for Python) is used.
+These settings specify the installation of Python 3.10.4, which is used by the IBM SPSS Statistics - Integration Plug-in for Python when you are running Python from SPSS Statistics.
+By default, the Python distribution 3.10.4 that is installed with SPSS Statistics is used.
 The distribution is in the Python3 directory under the directory where SPSS Statistics is installed.
 To use a different installation of Python on your computer, specify the path to the root directory of that installation of Python.
 The setting takes effect in the current session unless Python was already started by running a Python program, a Python script, or an extension command that is implemented in Python.
 In that case, the setting will be in effect in the next session.
 This setting is only available in local analysis mode.
 In distributed analysis mode (requires IBM SPSS Statistics Server), the Python location on the remote server is set from the IBM SPSS Statistics Administration Console.
 Contact your system administrator for assistance.